-On the other hand, Mr. Marie Antoine Jean Denis ITHIER in his capacity as Chief Executive Officer of LSL is responsible for the executive management of the LSL's operations and for developing the long-term strategy and vision of the Company.
+On the other hand, Mr. Marie Antoine Jean Denis Ithier has handed over his duties of CEO on 15 March 2023 to Mr. Areff SALAUROO in his new capacity as Chief Executive Officer of LSL and is responsible for the executive management of the LSL's operations and for developing the long-term strategy and vision of the Company.